Principle of Multiple Point Criticality in Multi-Scalar Dark Matter Models: Model II: pseudo-Goldstone DM

 This model is an extension of SM with a complex scalar $S$ carrying a global $U(1)$ charge.
 The most general scalar potential invariant under global $U(1)$ transformation is given by \be \ee where $H$ is the SM Higgs doublet.
 The global $U(1)$ symmetry is spontaneously broken as the scalar $S$ acquires a non-zero vacuum expectation value.
 This would result in a massless Goldstone boson in the physical spectrum.
 In order to avoid this, the global $U(1)$ symmetry is explicitly broken into its discrete subgroup $\mathbb{Z}_2$ by the following soft term: \be V_{\mathbb{Z}_2}=-\frac{\mu^{\prime 2}}{4}S^2+\text{h.c}, \ee so the full potential becomes \be V=V_0+V_{\mathbb{Z}_2}. \ee

 The model was first considered in \cite{Barger:2008jx,Chiang:2017nmu}, but only in the Higgs resonance region.
 The suppression of the direct detection cross section of the pseudo-Goldstone DM was noted in \cite{Gross:2017dan}; there has been large interest in the phenomenology of the model \cite{Huitu:2018gbc,Azevedo:2018oxv,Azevedo:2018exj,Alanne:2018zjm,Cline:2019okt,Kannike:2019wsn}.
+The minimum structure and phase transitions of models with two singlets have been considered e.g. in \cite{Barger:2008jx,Chiang:2017nmu,Vieu:2018nfq,Ghorbani:2019itr}.

 The parameter $\mu^{\prime 2}$ can be made real and positive by absorbing its phase into the field $S$.
 When $\mu^{\prime 2}$ is positive, then the VEV of $S$ is real.
 The reality of the VEV can be easily seen by writing the singlet in polar coordinates: \be S=\frac{1}{\sqrt{2}}r e^{i\theta}. \ee The soft term now becomes \be V_{\mathbb{Z}_2}=-\frac{\mu^{\prime 2}}{4}r^2\cos (2\theta). \ee The soft term is the only part of the potential that depends on the phase of the singlet $S$.
 Therefore the global minimum of the potential is the minimum of the soft term.
 Because $\mu^{\prime 2}>0$, the minimum is obtained when $\cos(2\theta)=1$.
 It follows that \be 2\theta =\pm 2\pi n\Rightarrow \theta=0,\pi, \ee and therefore the VEV is real.